shiaharfiyan/QEngine.Core/README.md

 # QEngine.Core
-Queue Engine Core is all in one library to run SignalR Messaging Queue and .Net 6.
+Queue Engine Core is all in one library to run SignalR Messaging Queue using .Net 6.

 Why .Net? because I love it!
 Why SignalR? because its provide realtime communication between Server and Client.